 Cooperating with the Internal Audit, Investigation and Evaluation functions of other United Nations system organizations or Partner entities, the OU shall initiate and/or participate in joint audits/evaluations of inter-agency activities, and/or investigations as relevant to the Organization’s interest.
 The Unit will act as a single point of contact to manage interaction with three significant professional networks in the United Nations system: (1) the Representatives of Internal Audit Services of the United Nations system organizations (UN-RIAS); (2) the United Nations Representatives of Investigative Services (UN-RIS); and (3) the United Nations Evaluation Group (UNEVAL).
 This arrangement is expected to foster the advancement and exchange of oversight-related practices and experiences.

 The OU shall be responsible for informing promptly the Secretary-General of any reputational and financial risk affecting ITU or foreseen in the context of investigative activities.
 As per Article 28, paragraph 9 of the ITU Financial Regulations, the Secretary-General informs the External Auditor of cases of fraud or suspected fraud.
-The Chief of Oversight will also inform IMAC, in writing, as soon as the OU has established credible allegations which may involve a potential financial exposure for ITU.
-The Chief of Oversight shall make herself/himself available to provide additional information to the IMAC on a confidential basis.
+The Chief of Oversight will also inform IMAC, in writing, as soon as the OU has established credible allegations which may involve a potential reputational or financial exposure for ITU.
+The Chief of Oversight shall be available to provide additional information to the IMAC on a confidential basis.

 Standards for audits, investigations and evaluations